evibreukers/WINC_colorToggle/README.md

 ## 💬 Project Goal

-The goal was making a toggle menu using JavaScript.
+The goal of this project is making a toggle menu using JavaScript.
 By clicking on the buttons of the toggle menu or pressing keys (1 to 6) the background-color will change.

+## 💬 Tools

+CSS, HTML, JavaScript

 ## 💬 Requirements